-Improved integrated flood management systems can help reduce the risk of flooding, protect lives and property.
-The Subregion plans on meeting this objective by reducing 1,200 acres of local unmet drainage needs, and remove 40 million cubic yards of sediment from debris basins and reservoirs.
+Improved integrated flood management systems can help reduce the risk of flooding, and protect lives and property.
+The Subregion plans on meeting this objective by reducing 250 acres of local unmet drainage needs, and removing 40 million cubic yards of sediment from debris basins and reservoirs.
 The local unmet drainage target was determined by looking at Special Flood Hazard Areas (SFHAs), also known as flood plains, as defined by FEMA, compared to land uses and the presence of structures.
 The sediment removal target was established using historical records to estimate sediment inflow, and estimate the sediment trapped within a 20-year period.
-Detailed assumptions and calculations used to determine these are attached as Appendix E.
+Detailed assumptions and calculations used to develop the Subregion's flood target can be found in the Flood Management Objectives and Targets TM.